 Perhaps it is my own diverse set of interests, but I believe in incorporating interdisciplinary connections throughout my curricula.
 Science, math, engineering, digital technologies, reading, and writing are all inherently connected to the arts.
 In encouraging my students to explore these connections with the common core, I believe I can critically engage, and better prepare them for their future careers.

 Integration of Digital Technology

-From the moment I greet students at the door with an enthusiastic, “Buon giorno!” or “Hello there!” they understand that they are entering a safe environment, where the expression of their diverse interests and personal cultures will be encouraged.
+From the moment I greet students at the door with an enthusiastic, “Buon giorno!” (my maiden name) or “Hello there!” they understand that they are entering a safe environment, where the expression of their diverse interests and personal cultures will be encouraged.
 My students will value reflection, the development of technique, critical thinking, and personal growth throughout their own creative journey.
 To reinforce the critical skills and techniques my students will be introduced to, I will ensure that the classroom environment is rich in visuals—student artwork, posters, contemporary artists, traditional artists, etc. I will also involve my learners in updating classroom artwork and décor.

 The Philadelphia area offers endless opportunities for young learners.
 I believe community exhibition—inside and outside of the classroom and school—is crucial in building a community of artists and learners.
 As I have in the past, I will continue to support my students through entrance in juried exhibits, and community showcases.
 Just as I partnered with organizations like the Andy Warhol Museum and the Cultural Trust in Pittsburgh, or the Michener Museum in Doylestown, I hope to partner with more Philadelphia area museums, and programs which offer grants and enrichment to schools.
 Outside of the art studio, I coach field hockey in the fall, and girls lacrosse in the spring, which helps to build rapport with my students in activities beyond the arts.
 In the past, I have coached several seasons of girls soccer, as well.